equinor/opensource/README.md

 ## Radix

-The app should be available in Radix at https://opensource.app.radix.equinor.com
+The app is running at https://web-opensource-dev.playground.radix.equinor.com/